5 Steps to Becoming a CPA in Georgia

 - Published articles/books that contribute to the professional competency of a CPA (must not account for more than 25% of your total CPE hours)

+The Georgia State Board of Accountancy does not pre-approve any CPE providers or courses.
 Find acceptable CPE programs in Georgia through:

-d.
 Maintain records of your CPE for at least five years.
 These must include:

 - Sponsoring organization/firm/institution of program